Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Registration fee refunds in event of event cancellation

-If a registerednevent is cancelled after the nominated registration deadlines of 17:00 on 26 November, 17:00 on 21 January and 17:00 on 18 February, no registration fee refunds will be made by Brighton Fringe.
+If a registered event is cancelled after the nominated registration deadlines of 17:00 on 26 November, 17:00 on 21 January 17:00 on 18 February or 17:00 on 7 March, no registration fee refunds will be made by Brighton Fringe.

 There will be no additional cancellation fees at Brighton Fringe 2022.